Top 50+ Scrum Master Interview Questions and Answers for 2025

 59. What is a burn-down chart?

-A burn-down chart displays the amount of work a team has burned through—such as hours during the sprint.
+A burn-down chart displays the amount of work a team has completed—such as hours during the sprint.
 Discuss how you have used these in the past.

 60. How many Scrum teams have you managed at one time?

 This is a popular question.
 Don’t offer that Scrum guidelines state only one Scrum Master per team as your answer!
-In this new role, you may be required to lead more than one team.
+In this new role, you may be required to lead multiple teams.
 Notice the use of the word “managed” versus “led.”
-Scrum Masters do not manage, they lead teams—so be sure to use this word in your response.
+Scrum Masters do not manage; they lead teams—so be sure to use this word in your response.
 Your interviewer is likely to be listening very closely!

 61. What type of requirements did you use for your teams?